scds/dmds24-25/chatbot.md

 # Build Your Own Chatbot: Local Applications in Generative AI on your Laptop

 Everyone is familiar with cloud-based generative AI, like ChatGPT.
-However, the driving technology behind most modern AI systems -- the transformers-based Larage Language Model architecture -- is flexible enough to run on recent commodity hardware like your latop.
+However, the driving technology behind most modern AI systems -- the transformers-based Larage Language Model architecture -- is flexible enough to run on recent commodity hardware like your laptop.

 In this **in person** workshop, we will explore the technology behind AI systems and set up and use a basic AI on your laptop you can chat with.